PowerShell/PowerShell/docs/installation/docker.md

 Run
 ===

-If you are using Docker, there is a very simple way to try PowerShell:
+After you have built using Docker, running PowerShell very simple:

 ```
 docker run -it powershell